 Shopify vs WooCommerce – which one is better for SEO?

-With over a million users worldwide, Shopify has positioned itself as an ecommerce platform powerhouse.
-Shopify is aimed primarily at a less-technically inclined clientele, offering an easy to use and configure online portal designed to work out of the box, with minimal configuration.
+With over a 4 millions of users worldwide, Shopify has positioned itself as an ecommerce platform powerhouse.
+Shopify is aimed primarily at a less-technically inclined clientele, offering an easy to use and configure SaaS online portal designed to work out of the box, with minimal configuration.

 - Fast load time